-Try to find information on the activities of the backstabbers discreetly and gather all the evidences you need one by one, so that when things go out of control, and you need to stand up to these bullies, you are prepared and you have the proof ready.
+Try to find information on the activities of the backstabbers discreetly and gather all the pieces of evidence you need one by one so that when things go out of control, and you need to stand up to these bullies, you are prepared and you have the proof ready.

 18. Create a group around you: